DanielG/dhcp-policy-routing/README.md

 Fortunately the Linux kernel has facilities for crazy use-cases such as this.
-The general concept we need to apply is called "policy routing" or more specifically "source routing" where the source address of a packet additionally determines to which router and out which interface it should be sent.
+The general concept we need to apply is called "policy routing" or more specifically "source-specific routing" where the source address of a packet additionally determines to which router and out which interface it should be sent.

-The idea is we tell the kernel:
+The idea is simple, we tell the kernel:

 > Every outgoing packet with a source address matching the public IP we got
-> should be sent out via the interface it came in on.
+> must be sent out via the interface having this address.

-And that's what the script `IFACE.exit-hook` accomplishes.
+We do this by setting up one routing table for each interface which only contains a default route pointing at the gateway.
+We then use ip-rule policy routing to direct packets to the right table when we want to force them to egress via a particular interface.

+For details on Linux Policy Routing see http://linux-ip.net/html/routing-rpdb.html, the rest of that site is also very helpful for IP routing on Linux in general.

 ## Setup

-> TODO: Just a rough sketch, report issues if this is unclear

-Add a new routing table-ID to name association:

-    $ echo 123 pub >> /etc/iproute2/rt_tables
-    $ cat /etc/iproute2/rt_tables
-    #
-    # reserved values
-    #
-    255	local
-    254	main
-    253	default
-    0	unspec
-    #
-    # local
-    #
-    123 pub

-This is technically optional, it's just used by `ip(8)` to display pretty names instead of the raw ids.
-The range of ID values you can choose is `1-253`.

-The accompanying script [`IFACE.exit-hook`](./IFACE.exit-hook) implements the rest of the required functionality by running two simple commands whenever the dhcp lease changes:

-    ip rule add from $new_ip_address table pub ip route add default via $new_router table pub

-For details on Policy Routing on Linux see http://linux-ip.net/html/routing-rpdb.html, the rest of that site is also very helpful for IP routing on Linux in general.

-To install that part install and configure dhcpcd, on Debian:

-    $ apt-get install dhcpcd5

-This is a replacement for Debian's old-school /etc/network/interfaces aka. ifupdown stuff.
-If you prefer `interfaces(5)` you can also opt to use the included script with `dhclient(8)`.

-Anyways, to make dhcpcd run a per-interface script `/etc/dhcpcd/$interface.exit-hook` we use this dispatch exit-hook script:

-    $ cat > /etc/dhcpcd.exit-hook <<EOF
-    #!/bin/sh

-    if [ -x /etc/dhcpcd/$interface.exit-hook ]; then
-        /etc/dhcpcd/$interface.exit-hook
-    fi
-    EOF

-No idea why they don't just have something like this by default.

-Finally install the policy routing exit-hook:

-    $ mkdir -p /etc/dhcpcd
-    $ cp IFACE.exit-hook /etc/dhcpcd/eth0v0.exit-hook

-Remember to replace eth0v0 by your macvlan interface name or similar and there you go.

-Don't forget to go though the general dhcpcd config, by default it will just do DHCPv{4,6}, IPv4LL etc. on all interfaces.
-It could also conflict with `interfaces(5)` config, not sure.
-For all you know it might eat your babies so RTFM.

-I use something like the followin in `/etc/dhcpcd.conf`:

-    allowinterfaces eth0,eth0v0
-    interface eth0v0
-        nogateway #< Adding a default route for this interface in the main
-                  # routing table doesn't help things

-        noipv4ll  #< Having some random IP on the interface if DHCP doesn't
-                  #respond isn't very helpful here

-        noipv6    #< I know my ISP doesn't assign any v6 addrs anyways

-        # don't mess with hostname and dns
-        nohook 20-resolv.conf,30-hostname
+Copy the accompanying script [`multihomed`](./multihomed) to `/etc/dhcp/` and symlink it to `/etc/dhcp/dhclient-exit-hooks.d`.

+The script will then add policy rules for all dhcp interface undiscriminately.
+Report an issue if this doesn't work for you.

+Optionally it also supports setting up FWMARK based rules for WireGuard which doesn't (yet) allow binding it's UDP socket to an interface, but it does support fwmarks.

+To enable this you can use an `multihomed-fwmark <some-0xf00-hex-id>` stanza in `/etc/network/interfaces`.
+We use `ifquery` to get an interface's options.

+The script will also run hooks in /etc/dhcp/multihomed.d using `run-parts(8)` whenever the interface address might have changed.
+I use this to implement a workaround for WireGuard via a shitty 5G modem's NAT implementation.

+## Policy Route Details

+Here's an example configuration and the rules we will install.
+In `/etc/network/interfaces` we have:

+    auto enp1s0
+    iface enp1s0 inet dhcp
+    	metric 1024

+    auto  enp2s0.5
+    iface enp2s0.5 inet dhcp
+    	metric 2048
+    	multihomed-fwmark 0x2005

+Here we use the `metric` setting to determine which interface is used by default (greater number is less preferred).

+And the resulting rules and per-interface route tables are as follows:

+    $ ip rule
+    32752:	from all fwmark 0x2005 lookup main suppress_prefixlength 0
+    32753:	from all fwmark 0x2005 lookup 16909060
+    32754:	from all fwmark 0x2005 unreachable
+    32755:	from 1.2.3.4 lookup main suppress_prefixlength 0
+    32756:	from 1.2.3.4 lookup 16909060
+    32757:	from 192.168.42.222 lookup main suppress_prefixlength 0
+    32758:	from 192.168.42.222 lookup 3232246494
+    32766:	from all lookup main
+    32767:	from all lookup default

+    $ ip route show table 3232246494
+    default via 192.168.42.1 dev enp1s0

+    $ ip route show table 16909060
+    default via 1.2.3.1 dev enp2s0.5

+Notice that the `lookup` aka. table IDs are just the 32-bit integer representation of the associated IP address.

+The `lookup main suppress_prefixlength 0` rules are interesting too.
+See if we only insert the per-interface table lookup rules LAN destinations will become unreachable which is not quite what you'd want usually.

+To fix this we use the `suppress_prefixlength 0` match.
+When the default route matches in the lookup table it is ignored and policy rule evaluation continues.
+In effect you get uniform access to local LAN subnets while still routing via the right interface for global destinations.